Aradhya1913/compute_arch/README.md

 ---

 ### 🔍 What You’ll Learn:

 - 🧩 How a computer physically works — from CPU, RAM to BIOS and boot-up
 - ⚙️ Mastery over OS concepts like processes, memory, filesystems, and system calls
 - 🐧 Practical Linux usage and terminal confidence (not just GUI-level usage)
 - 🌐 Clear mental models of how networking works — IPs, ports, DNS, firewalls
 - 💻 Real system-level commands, shell scripting, and hands-on labs in VirtualBox
+- You will have learnt thing just enough to be called a *TECH NERD*

 ---